-The Vincendières brought twelve African-American slaves with them from Saint-Domingue - the maximum legal limit.
+The Vincendières brought twelve enslaved people of African descent with them from Saint-Domingue - the maximum legal limit.
 By 1800, Victoire Vincendière was the legal head of household at L'Hermitage, which was home to 108 people.
-Ninety of these were African-American slaves, making her the second largest slaveholder in the county at the time.
+Ninety of the 108 (more than 80% of the plantation population) were enslave human beings, making Victoire the second largest slaveholder in Frederick County at the time.
 The other 18 members of the household probably consisted of members of Victoire's immediate family, along with a distant cousin named Jean Payen de Boisneuf and other French refugees.

 Why the Vincendière family chose to assemble such a large slave population is unknown (see Slavery at L'Hermitage).
 It is possible that the Vincendière family initially attempted to cultivate tobacco or some other staple crop that required a large labor force, but it is also possible that they were engaged in a secondary enterprise that centered on renting slaves out to other farms, mills, or industrial operations.
 Regardless of how they utilized slave labor, it is evident that the Vincendières were attempting to replicate the large-scale slave system that was in place in their native Saint-Domingue.